githubuniverseworkshops/OctoFitApp-Universe2024/contents/2_Prerequisites/README.md

-# Prerequisites and assumptions
+# Prerequisites, expectations, and assumptions

-## Prerequisites for attendees:
+## Prerequisites for attendees
 - GitHub Copilot license
 - Primary IDE: Visual Studio Code
 - Plugins installed
 - Operating System: Shouldn’t matter
 - GitHub Account

-## Technology stacks:
+## Technology stacks
 - NodeJS: Version xxx
 - ReactJS: Version xxx
 - Python Django: Version xxx

+## Expectations

+By the end of this guide, you will be expected to build a full stack application.
+However, due to some technical difficulties, it is likely that you will not be able to build everything in 40 minutes.
+However, you will still have a guide at the end to try on your own.

+## Assumptions

 Two approaches:
 Ask Copilot to generate a lot of boiler plate codes first time: